The Vodou Physicist - Cover

 He left and Emma turned to Tamara.

-“I’ll need to get out to the APL with you and get a few engineers from the battery project to work with you on examining that circuit.
+“I’ll need to get out to the APL with you and have a few of my boffins from the battery project work with you on examining that circuit.
 First, we’ll need to replicate your findings.
 Then we’ll need to dissect those IC chips to analyze how their layers were deposited.
 When we have that information, we can figure out how to proceed.
 Now show me how you built that chip.”

 Arundel Nature Society, Davidsonville, Maryland: early August